To you, Yahweh, I lift up my soul. My God, I have trusted in you. Don’t let me be shamed. Don’t let my enemies triumph over me.

 Of course he didn’t die right away.
 He lived a tortuous life of separation from God and his family.
 He feared for his life because by this time the world had begun to spiral into godlessness.

-Click the link to read the conversation between God and Cain.
+Read the conversation between God and Cain.
+Genesis 4:11-16

 The mark placed on Cain was a warning to the world.
 God did that in order to suppress murder, not because He was blessing Cain.